FACTBOX-Olympics-Memorable quotes from the London Olympics

 "Had I won the gold medal, I would have retired."

-had he not missed out on the medals at the Helsinki Olympics.
+earlier had he not missed out on the medals at the Helsinki

 "I said 'The medal is there, we have to take it'.
 I had a